The Evidence Engine

 Language Support

-Eight languages, tree-sitter AST
+14 languages, tree-sitter AST

 Not regex.
 Not heuristics.
 Full abstract syntax tree parsing via tree-sitter, with inter-procedural call graph construction and cross-file taint analysis.